 The main areas needing more research are the best stimulation parameters and locations for treating migraines and headaches with tVNS.

-Side effects of vagus nerve stimulation depend, to some extent, on whether it is administered invasively or non-invasively.
-While non-invasive methods do not carry surgery-related risks, they are nevertheless associated with some stimulation-related side effects.
+See, while non-invasive methods do not carry surgery-related risks, they are nevertheless associated with some stimulation-related side effects.

 A systematic review published in the Brain Stimulation journal found that tVNS is generally safe and well-tolerated.
 The most common side effect is skin irritation, which might include itching, redness, or a tingling feeling.
 Other less common side effects can include: